-Our sole source of liquidity to date has been funding from our stockholders and the sale and exercise of equity securities.
+Our primary source of liquidity to date has been funding from our stockholders from the sale of equity securities and the exercise of derivative securities, consisting of options and warrants.
 We expect our primary source of future liquidity will be from the sale of products, exercise of stock options and warrants and if required from future equity or debt financings.